nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ## `ldr` - Load Base+Offset

-This is another instruction we use to load data into registers, but compared to `ld` where we start from `RPC`, this time we can use a different `base` (by base we mean a memory address kept in a register).
+This is another instruction we use to load data into registers, but compared to `ld` where we start from `RPC`, this time we can use a different `base` (by base, we mean a memory address kept in a register).

 The format of the instruction is as follows:

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/ldr.drawio.png)

-To extract `BASER` from the instruction we can re-use the macro we've firstly defined for `ld` (`SR1(i)`), because the bits have the same position.
+To extract `BASER` from the instruction, we can re-use the macro we've firstly defined for `ld` (`SR1(i)`), because the bits have the same position.

 The extract `OFFSET6` from the instruction we will use the following macro: